josephg/Chipmunk-js/README.md

 - It is slower than the C version (duh, its in javascript).
 Specifically, physics simulations using chipmunk-js runs about 3 times slower than the C equivalent.
 - I haven't implemented chipmunk's spatial hash, and I have no intention to do so.
+- The feature set is lagged a little from the real Chipmunk library.
+Chipmunk-js currently corresponds to Chipmunk *6.1.1* published in August 2012.

 # Usage